 Option 1

 Suspension for 20% of the total allowable regular season contests by the KHSAA for that specific sport.
 (Example: - Baseball is allowed thirty (30) regular season games and 20% of 30 games is 6 games.)
 All games played on the same day count as one contest.
 Round percentages up if .5 or greater, down if .4 or lower.)
 If the violation is at the end of a season and the student does not fulfill the 20% requirement, the remainder of the suspension shall be administered in the next season in which the student participates.
+Additionally, if the specific sports team/individual qualifies for post season and the suspension has not been fulfilled, the student will not participate in post season play until the requirement has been completed.
 This shall occur even if the next season runs into the following school year.
 However, practices shall be allowed.

 Prior to readmission to participation in contests, the student must submit a negative test result.